Sesame Cheddar Cheese Crackers

-These super easy Crispy Sesame Cheddar Cheese Crackers are made with two different cheeses, flour and spices, then get rolled and sliced for baking.
-Perfect for loading up with appetizer dips and drinks.
+These Sesame Cheddar Cheese Crackers are super crispy!
+Made with two different cheeses, flour and spices, they’re perfect for loading up with appetizer dips and drinks.
 And the crunch factor is WOW!

 I was testing out a new quiche crust idea the other day and thought I’d incorporate cream cheese in the basic short-crust pastry in lieu of all the butter.